top of page

 Having generated those immediate questions from the opening line, that urgent need to know what is meant by ‘Lyra and her dæmon’, Pullman makes us wait for even bare information on that front.
 Possibly no other example says more about Pullman’s approach to writing generally, and his handling of dæmons in particular than that paragraph of waiting between those first two mentions of dæmons in Northern Lights.

-There's the name too, of course.
-Even the orthography is working hard.
-It's a made-up fantasyish name but has the ring of reality, of a Greek route, too.
-It's a name that makes even an adult reader pause the first time to sound it out.
-Again, Pullman has made us stop and pay attention to the word and therefore the concept.
-And as the narrative dialogue goes on in the following pages we will see that the narration always refers to the dæmon by his full name, but Lyra always calls him 'Pan'.
+It's also a name long and unfamiliar enough that makes even an adult reader pause the first time to sound it out.
+Just as he did in the author's note, Pullman has made us stop and pay attention to the word and therefore places weight upon the concept.
+As the narrative dialogue goes on in the following pages we will see that the narration always refers to the dæmon by his full name, but Lyra always calls him 'Pan'.
 I'm going to talk more about Pullman's narrative voice and its character more below.
 It is, in contrast to those belonging to to much other modern children's fiction, unabashedly authoritative, grown-up, somewhat judgemental.
 Pullman's narrative voice is a character with a specific attitude towards what it describes.
 This grown-up voice calls the dæmon Pantalaimon.
-But Lyra calls him 'Pan' and we feel the intimacy and familiarity of that because it's a contrast.
-If Pantalaimon had no longer name, and was just called 'Pan' by all parties, or if Pullman's narrator too sometimes referred to him in abbreviated form it would sap the sense of special intimacy between Lyra and the dæmon.
+But Lyra calls him 'Pan' and we feel the intimacy and familiarity of her doing that because it's a contrast.
+If Pantalaimon had no longer name, and was just called 'Pan' by all parties, or if Pullman's narrator too often referred to him in abbreviated form it would sap the sense of special intimacy between Lyra and the dæmon.

 Does the reader even notice that we are being slipped a huge amount of implied information to internalise?